iireddrag0nii/weather-dashboard/README.md

 Instructions:

-1. Clone the files into your local repository.
+1. Clone the docker-compose.yml file to your computer or server.
-2. CD to the weather-dashboard folder.
-3. Run docker compose up -d --build command.
+2. Run `docker compose up -d` command.
 It will build two containers.
-4. Navigate to yourip:8888
+3. Navigate to `<your-ip>:8888`

 To Update:

-1. CD to the weather-dashboard folder on your local machine.
+1. CD to where the docker-compose.yml file is located on your machine.
-2. Run docker compose down -v.
+2. Run `docker compose down -v`.
-3. Delete the current weather-dashboard folder from your local directory.
-4. Clone the files into your local respository.
+3. Run `docker compose pull` to get the latest updates
-5. Run docker compose up -d --build command.
-It will create the updated containers.
+4. Run `docker compose up -d` to start the app again with the updated containers

 NOTE: I saved the old version of server.js (backend) and index.html (frontend) as (old) files.
 If you wish to use the old version, delete the current server.js and index.html files and rename the server.js(old) and index.html(old) to server.js and index.html respectfully.
-When you run docker compose up -d --build command, it will build the old version.
+When you run `docker compose up -d --build` command, it will build the old version.
+This will require you to clone the repo though.